MattiaPerrone123/lumbar_discs_segmentation/README.md

 ## Dataset
-We use an [open-source dataset](https://doi.org/10.5281/zenodo.8009680) of lumbar spine T2-weighted MRIs.
+We used an [open-source dataset](https://doi.org/10.5281/zenodo.8009680) of lumbar spine T2-weighted MRIs.
 The dataset consists of 198 images from respective patients.
 A train/validation/test split of 60/20/20 was applied

 ## Preprocessing
 The following preprocessing steps were performed: